awsdocs/amazon-workdocs-administration-guide/doc_source/existing-dir-setup.md

 + [Step 3: Complete Admin Control Panel Setup](#existing-dir-admin-panel)

 ## Before You Begin<a name="existing-dir-prereqs"></a>
-+ You must have an existing AWS Directory Service directory in the current region\.
++ You must have an existing AWS Directory Service directory in the current Region\.
 This can be either a Simple AD directory or an AD Connector directory\.
 + If you are part of a compliance program, such as PCI, FedRAMP, or DoD, you must set up a AWS Managed Microsoft AD Directory to meet compliance requirements\.
 For more information, see [Getting Started with AWS Managed Microsoft AD](connect_directory_microsoft.md)\.
-+ When you launch a new Amazon WorkDocs site, you must specify profile information for the administrator, including first and last name and an email address\.
++ When you launch a new Amazon WorkDocs site, you must specify profile information for the administrator\.
+This information includes first name, last name, and email address\.
+Do not use **Admin** for your Amazon WorkDocs account user name\. **Admin** is a reserved user role in Amazon WorkDocs\.

 ## Step 1: Launch the Amazon WorkDocs Site<a name="existing-dir-site"></a>